 When a beam is refracted at the surface of a birefringent crystal, the refraction angle depends on the polarization direction.
 An unpolarized light beam can then be split into two linearly polarized beams when hitting surfaces of the material with non-normal incidence (double refraction).
 When some object, which is illuminated with unpolarized light, is viewed through a birefringent crystal (e.g. made of calcite), two images occur which are slightly displaced.

-- If a linearly polarized laser beam propagates through a birefringent medium, with the polarization direction not being aligned with one of the birefringent axes, there are two polarization components with different wavenumbers.
+- If a linearly polarized laser beam propagates through a birefringent medium, there are generally two polarization components with different wavenumbers.
 Therefore, the optical phases of the two linear polarization components evolve differently, and consequently the resulting polarization state (from the superposition of the two linearly polarized components.
 This effect can be applied, for example, in birefringent tuners, because it is wavelength-dependent (even if the difference in refractive indices is not wavelength-dependent).
 It can also be power-dependent (→ nonlinear polarization rotation) through self- and cross-phase modulation, e.g. in an optical fiber, and this effect is sometimes used for passive mode locking of fiber lasers.

 Similarly, the polarization state of a laser beam in a laser crystal with thermally induced birefringence is distorted.
 The kind of distortion depends on the position, since the birefringent axis has a varying (e.g. always radial) orientation.
 This effect (combined with a polarizing optical element in the laser resonator) is the origin of depolarization loss.

 The birefringence of nonlinear crystal materials allows for birefringent phase matching of nonlinear interactions.
 Essentially, this means that birefringence compensates the wavelength dependence of the refractive index.
 This is the most common method of phase matching for various types of nonlinear frequency conversion such as frequency doubling and optical parametric oscillation.